ryan-reichenberg/PulseLiveCodingChallenge/README.md

 ```

 NOTE: This application only handles csv files.
-Included is a utility to download match data and generate a corresponding
+Included is a utility to download match data,
+transform it into  a form this application can read in  and generate a corresponding
 league table in csv format.

-# Design decisions

 # Running
 ```